benjamincrozat/legacy-blog/README.md

 ## Deployment

 Once the tests are green in the CI environment, a webhook from Laravel Forge is called, which triggers the deployment.

+Some details about the production environment:
-The blog is hosted on a $6 DigitalOcean VPS.
-I could stop here, but I'm also using a managed MySQL database for peace of mind.
+- The blog is hosted on a $6 DigitalOcean VPS.
+- I could have stopped here, but I'm also using a managed MySQL database for peace of mind.
+- I use Sentry to monitor errors.